Updated on July 7, 2019

 HOW TO GET THERE

-The only way to get there is by boat from Bali, Nusa Penida, Lombok and the Gilis.
+The only way to get there is by boat from Bali, Nusa Penida, Lombok and Gili Islands.
 From Bali there are boats of different categories and prices from Padang Bai and Benoa ports, they are detailed in the post GETTING THERE AND AWAY IN BALI.
-In addition, from Sanur beach, there are also many boats that make the trip:
+In addition, from Sanur Beach, there are also many boats that make the trip:

-- The speedboats make it in about 30 minutes, they have several services a day and cost around Rp 200,000.
+- The speedboats make it in about 30 minutes, they have many services a day, most of them between 8:30 a.m. and 5:30 p.m. and cost around Rp 200,000.
 They can be booked online or directly on the beach.
-Since there are at least 8 companies, there should be no problem to book on the spot.
+Since there are at least 8 companies, there should be no problem to book on the spot, but most of them can be booked through our accommodation, and some offer door to door service.

-- Slow boats are only two, the official one and the Perama.
-It takes 90 minutes.
+- Slow boats are only two, the Public Boat and the Perama.
+They take 90 minutes.
 You can not return to Bali until the next day.
 Cost Rp 110,000.

 Nusa Lembongan is also a popular day trip.
 Any hotel or agency will offer a complete package: transfers from the hotel, fast boat and snorkel or boat through the mangroves, as preferred.